 Mount Equinox is one of the principal peaks of Southern Vermont, if not the principal peak.
 It is the highest mountain in the Taconic Range, and is second in height in the region only to the beautiful but far less dramatic Stratton Mountain.
 It rises more than 3000 feet directly out of the floor of the Valley of Vermont, looming behind the town of Manchester.
 It's 3060 feet of vertical prominence put it at #7 on a variety of lists of "New England's Fifty Finest Peaks" and "New England's Most Prominent Peaks" based on topographic prominence.
 Like most mountains in southern Vermont, it has steep sides that lead up to a wide, gentle ridge around the summit itself.
 This allows both for an extraordinarily steep trail to ascend the mountain and a gentler road for cars to go up the ridge.
 Because of the road, the summit is cleared and complete with a parking lot, buildings, and coin operated binoculars.
-There is a big rundown building with what looked to me like hotel rooms in it that I think is some sort of monastery.
+I have been informed that since I travelled here, a new visitors center has been constructed.
 The view includes the rest of the Taconic Range, the Green Mountains, the Valley of Vermont, and the Adirondacks on a clear day.

 The mountain is also well known for being made of marble, and the hardwood forest on its slopes serves as a unique wildlife habitat.